rubyforgood/casa/doc/LINUX_SETUP.md

 * Press the green "Add SSH Key" button to submit the new key.

 #### Final Steps

-(If your host is a Vagrant VM, `vagrant ssh` into it if you are not already there.)

 `cd` to the directory under which you would like to install the CASA software (if the home directory, and you are not already there, `cd` alone will work).
 Then: